 The PreStrike Mosquito Torpedoes® (I). $9.49 for five, are 3x more effective that the Bti mosquito dunks you buy in hardware stores.
 They prevent mosquitoes from reproducing in standing water.
 Simply plop them in all water troughs, ponds, stock tanks, etc.

 If flies are driving you and your horses nuts, call the experts in fly control.
-For 41 years we've helped hundreds of thousands of horse owners control flies with good advice, Fly Predators... and now the best Fly Traps and Fly Spray too!
+Since 1976 we've helped hundreds of thousands of horse owners control flies with good advice, Fly Predators... and now the best Fly Traps and Fly Spray too!